cmiles74/xmltool/README.md

 That will start up a new instance and prompt you for an XML file to parse.

+### Building the Application

+This project uses [Leiningen][6] to manage the project, the installation instructions are super easy and are listed on their web page.
+You man also use a Docker image, the "docker" directory contains script to start up a new image.
+`;-)`

+Navigate to the project folder and then tell Leiningen to build you a custom Java runtime and an "uberjar", that's a Java environment with all of the required modules and platform specific code and a launch-able JAR archive that includes all of the library dependencies.

+    $ lein jlink assemble

+With that complete you can run the project inside that custom Java runtime like
+so:

+    $ cd image
+    $ bin/java -jar target/*standalone.jar

+Or you can skip all that and just type in `lein run`.

+### Building for Other Platforms

+The way the build works is that we take the provided JDK (usually the one in your `JAVA_HOME` directory) and that's used to build the custom Java runtime image.
+This works great, but if you think about it a minute, you'll see the problem.
+That's right: the Java runtime comes with a bunch of platform specific code!

+There is a solution: we download all of the JDKs for all of the platforms for which we'd like to build.
+We then build the image for each one, using a different JDK to build the image.
+This is the route this project has taken.

+One last wrinkle is that we use platform specific tools to build the launcher for each platform.
+That is, you need to be running on Windows to build the Windows executable and, likewise, you need to be running on MacOS to build the executable for that platform.
+Linux is free and open source, we can build that one from any platform. `;-)`

+#### Building for Windows

+To build for Windows, you will need to have a Windows JDK installed.
+If you're already running on Windows then you're all set, otherwise you can set the path to the Windows JDK with the `:jlink-jdk-path` key on your `project.clj` file.
+We have to build for a couple of platforms we've added a profile to the project for this under the `:windows64` key; you can customize this to point to your Windows JDK.
+With that set, you can build a Windows image.

+    $ lein with-profile windows64 build-windows64-image

+The image will be in the `dist/images` directory in the `windows64` folder.

+If you are acutally running on Windows, then you can also create a Windows executable.
+It's handy because it creates a launcher that uses the `java` from the custom runtime and uses it to launch the provided uberjar with just a double-cick.

+    $ lein with-profile windows64 build-windows64-exe

+The whole Windows package will be in the `dist/windows64` folder, you'll see the launcher and if you double-click, it will launch the XML Tool.

+The launcher is nice but it doesn't have a snazzy icon, you can remedy that by writing the icon file into the executable.
+The [RCEdit][10] tool is bundled with this project (it's helpfully under the [MIT license][11]) and is used to get this done.

+    $ lein with-profile windows64 update-windows64-exe

+Remembering all of that can be a hassle, if you're on Windows you can run all of those steps with just on Leiningen command.

+    $ lein build-windows64

+You can take that `windows64` image in the `dist` directory and hand it out to your friends and colleagues, it's a protable application distribution for Windows. `:-)`

 ## The Icon

 The icon for the application was created by [bokehlicia][8] is licensed under